mark-mcdermott/drivetracks-wip-nuxt3/README.md

   </UiContainer>
 </template>
 ```
-- `rm app.vue`
-- `npm run dev` -> Should be a decent looking homepage now in Inter font with a h1, some body copy and two buttons
+- `npm run dev` -> Should be some decent looking homepage content now with a h1, some body copy and two buttons

 ### Run Standalone Homepage Tests
 - split your terminal to open a second terminal pane